DavidAmat/master_thesis_main/man/Manual.md

 3. We identify some other groups both in Spain and in Catalonia that are worth including in the dataset, so they will be added in a different list from the main, since these are "other_artists".

 4. We will search for the artist_id and the tracks of the *other_artists* which were artists popular but not found in kworb dataset.
 We will do this by using the **spotipy** API functionality "search".
+Once we found the result, we will realize that it does not return artists but it returns tracks whose artist is similar to the queried one.
+In order to see which artists is the one that we have queried and to retrieve their artist_id, we will **go over the json returned** and inspect whether we find and artist that matches or is very similar to the queried one.
+To do so, we will use the **Levenshtein** distance between two strings (from __aux_utils.py__ function).

+5. We will put them together and avoid any duplicate entries

+6. Use the **executemany** command to allow uploading a list of tuples (the joined dataframe converted to tuples) into the **master_artist** table.
+Wit this, we will end the artist dataset creation and we are all set to go for the master_track and rel_artist_track in the following notebooks.

+### __02_Master_Track_Creation__

 ## 1.4 Problems